KingofApp/koapp-cli/README.md

 * ``init <template>``

-  Create a new Cordova Project on the given path and download our [Visualizer]('http://docs.kingofapp.com/visualizer') to preview your app.
+  Create a new King of App Project on the given path and download our [Visualizer]('http://docs.kingofapp.com/visualizer') to preview your app.

 * ``create <module|spinner|theme>``